 Who are three contemporaries that you admire, and why?

-Please share 3-4 pieces of work that you think best embody excellence in your profession, and explain why?
+Please share 3-4 pieces of work that exemplify great direction, and explain why.

 What do you like most about the work that you do?

-Who was the greatest Multimedia Director of all time?
+Who was the greatest director of all time?
 Why?

 Did you have a mentor?
 Who was it?